ministryofjustice/modernisation-platform/.github/ISSUE_TEMPLATE/story-template.md

 - [ ] user docs have been updated
 - [ ] another team member has reviewed
 - [ ] tests are green
+- [ ] UR test OR added to continual research plan

 ## Reference